-After you create a route, use the Route Review Page to review and modify the route displayed.
+When you have created a route, the Route Review page allows you to review and modify the route displayed.

-To show the Route Review Page:
+To display the Route Review page:

-- 1. Press MENU twice, highlight the Route tab. - 2.
-Highlight the route you want to review, and press ENTER.
+- 1. Press MENU twice, highlight the Route tab. - Highlight the route you want to review, and press ENTER.